jcolot/jquery-tocit/README.md

 This is a clone of the unmaintained project [jquery-tocify](https://github.com/gfranko/jquery.tocify.js)

 A jQuery plugin that dynamically generates a table of contents.
-Tocit can be optionally styled with **Twitter Bootstrap** or **jQueryUI Themeroller**, and optionally animated with jQuery show/hide effects.
 Tocit also optionally provides support for **smooth scrolling**, **scroll highlighting**, **scroll page extending**, and **forward and back button support**.

 **Notable Features**

-- Themeable with **Twitter Bootstrap** or **jQueryUI Themeroller**

 - Supports dynamic scroll and click **jQuery show/hide effects**